bwbecker/localpr.ca/content/basics/goals.md

 the power to a party receiving less than 40% of the vote.
 The preferred way to address this is with a proportional electoral system.

 Local PR is proportional.
-Its Gallagher Index of Disproportionality on a wide variety of inputs is less than 5, the minimum called for in the ERRE report.
+Its Gallagher Index of Disproportionality is less than 5 for almost all simulated scenarios.
+The ERRE report called for systems with a Gallagher Index of less than 5.
 Adding a very modest number of compensatory ("top-up") seats similar to Mixed Member Proportional (MMP) at a later date can increase the proportionality even further.